Tommylee Lewis: New Orleans Saints

 After not being selected in the 2016 NFL draft, the New Orleans Saints signed Lewis on May 2, 2016, on a recommendation from Pro Football Hall of Fame coach Bill Parcells, who was a friend of Lewis' high school coach.
 After impressing during training camp and the preseason as both a receiver and returner, Lewis made the Saints 53-man roster.
 He played in 12 games with one start, recording seven catches for 76 yards along with 312 total return yards.

-He recorded his first touchdown on December 7, 2017, against the Atlanta Falcons.
-In the 2017 season, he had 10 receptions for 116 yards and one receiving touchdown.
+Lewis recorded his first touchdown on December 7, 2017, against the Atlanta Falcons.
+In the 2017 season, Lewis had 10 receptions for 116 yards and a touchdown.

 On September 19, 2018, Lewis was placed on injured reserve after suffering a knee injury on a punt return in Week 2 against the Cleveland Browns.
-He was activated off injured reserve on November 21, 2018, and scored his second career touchdown, also against the Falcons.
+He was activated off injured reserve on November 21, and scored his second career touchdown, also against the Atlanta Falcons.